-The Boulder Valley ranks as one of the nation's centers for space technology, as Ball Aerospace & Technologies Corp., Sierra Nevada and many other firms, along with a renowned space program at the University of Colorado Boulder.
+The Boulder Valley ranks as one of the nation's centers for space technology, with companies such as Ball Aerospace & Technologies Corp., Sierra Nevada and many other firms, along with a renowned space program at the University of Colorado Boulder.

+Courtesy Ball.com

-Courtesy Ball.com Ball Aerospace successfully delivered the Joint Polar Satellite System-1 (JPSS-1).
+Ball Aerospace successfully delivered the Joint Polar Satellite System-1 (JPSS-1).